Our products

 Specific recommendations for pregnancy and children

-During pregnancy and breastfeeding, nutritional needs increase while tolerance to certain contaminants decreases.
+During pregnancy and lactation, nutritional needs intensify while tolerance to certain contaminants decreases.
 Cod, with its moderate mercury levels, requires a balanced approach that maximizes its nutritional benefits while minimizing potential risks.

-Health authorities recommend that pregnant women and young children limit their consumption of cod to 2-3 servings per week, approximately 100-150 grams each.
-This frequency allows them to benefit from its exceptional protein content, B vitamins, and essential minerals without exceeding safe mercury levels.
+Health authorities recommend that pregnant women and young children limit cod consumption to 2-3 servings per week of approximately 100-150 grams each.
+This frequency allows them to benefit from its exceptional protein content, B vitamins, and essential minerals without exceeding mercury safety thresholds.

-For children under 3 years old, the recommended serving size is reduced to 50-75 grams per portion, maintaining a frequency of 2-3 times per week.
-It is crucial to alternate cod with species that have lower mercury content, such as sardines or anchovies, to diversify exposure and optimize the overall nutritional profile.
+For children under 3 years old, the recommended portion is reduced to 50-75 grams per serving, maintaining a frequency of 2-3 times per week.
+It is crucial to alternate cod with lower mercury species such as sardines or anchovies to diversify exposure and optimize the overall nutritional profile.

 Population group Recommended frequency Serving size Observations